What is a Floating Interest Rate?

 A floating interest rate refers to a variable interest rate that changes over the duration of the debt obligation.
-It is the opposite alternative to a fixed interest rate loan, where the interest rate remains constant throughout the life of the debt.
-For instance, residential mortgages can be acquired at both fixed interest rates as well as at floating interest rates that periodically adjust per interest rate market conditions.
+It is the opposite of a fixed interest rate, where the interest rate remains constant throughout the life of the debt.
+Loans, such as residential mortgages, can be acquired at both fixed interest rates as well as at floating interest rates that periodically adjust per interest rate market conditions.

-The change in interest rate with a floating rate loan is typically based on a reference rate that is outside of any control by the parties involved in the contract.
-The reference rate is usually a recognized benchmark interest rate, such as the prime rate, which is the lowest rate that commercial banks charge their most creditworthy customers (typically, large corporations or high net worth individuals).
+The change in interest rate with a floating rate loan is typically based on a reference, or “benchmark”, rate that is outside of any control by the parties involved in the contract.
+The reference rate is usually a recognized benchmark interest rate, such as the prime rate, which is the lowest rate that commercial banks charge their most creditworthy customers for loans (typically, large corporations or high net worth individuals).

 There are many uses for a variable interest rate.
 Some of the most common examples are:

 Changes in the floating interest rate are based on a reference rate.
-Two of the most common reference rates used with floating interest loans are the prime rate in the U.S., and in Europe, the London Inter-bank Offered Rate (LIBOR).
-The floating rate is equal to the base rate plus a spread or margin.
+Two of the most common reference rates used with floating interest loans are the prime rate in the U.S. and, in Europe, the London Interbank Offered Rate (LIBOR).
+The floating rate will be equal to the base rate plus a spread or margin.

-The following are benefits of a floating interest rate:
+The following are the benefits of a variable interest rate:

-The following are potential disadvantages of a floating interest rate loan:
+The following are the potential disadvantages of a variable interest rate loan:

 - The interest rate depends largely on market situations which can prove to be dynamic and unpredictable.
 Hence, the interest rate may increase to a point that the loan may become difficult to repay.